cisagov/ScubaGear/baselines/exo.md

 The DMARC message rejection option SHALL be p=reject.

 <!--Policy: MS.EXO.4.2v1; Criticality: SHALL -->
-- _Rationale:_ Of the three policy options (none, quarantine, and reject), reject provides the strongest protection.
-This is the level of protection required by BOD 18-01 for federal, executive branch, departments and agencies.
+- _Rationale:_ Of the three policy options (i.e., none, quarantine, and reject), reject provides the strongest protection.
+Reject is the level of protection required by BOD 18-01 for federal, executive branch, departments and agencies.
 - _Last modified:_ June 2023